Australia national rugby union team: Nickname and mascot

-The nickname "Wallabies" is in reference to the wallaby—a marsupial that is widely distributed throughout Australia.
-The name has its origins during first United Kingdom and North America tour by the Australian team in 1908.
-New Zealand had just completed a tour and the English press dubbed their team the "All Blacks".
-It was suggested that Australia should too have a nickname, and "Rabbits" was one of the names suggested by the English newspapers.
-The Australians rejected this, and did not want the national team to be represented by an imported pest.
-They opted for the native Wallaby instead.
-At first it was only touring parties that were nicknamed the Wallabies; when Australia played domestically, they were referred to as internationals.
+The nickname "Wallabies" is in reference to the wallaby, a marsupial that is widely distributed throughout Australia.
+The name has its origins during first United Kingdom and North America tour by the Australian team in 1908–09.
+New Zealand had just completed in 1905–06 a tour and the English press dubbed their team the "All Blacks".
+At a pre-tour function in Sydney it was announced the Australian team would be called "the Rabbits", which British newspapers soon picked up on.
+The side played two matches on the way to England, but after arrival decided to hold a team meeting to choose an alternative name, with the "Wallabies" ultimately voted upon to replace "Rabbits".

+At first "Wallabies" only pertained to the 1908–09 squad, until the 1930s when it came into official and popular for all overseas tours by the national team.
+The fashion to call all Australian teams the "Wallabies", whether home or away, came in the wake of the success of the 1984 Grand Slam Wallabies tour.

 The team mascot is known as Wally.
 The Wallabies Nunataks are named for the team.

 Record

 When the World Rankings were introduced in 2003, Australia was ranked fourth.
-Since then, the highest ranking Australia has achieved is second, and the lowest is ninth.
+Since then, the highest ranking Australia has achieved is second, and the lowest is tenth.